See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 All classes are subject to cancellation if sufficient enrollment is not met.
 Any group class and/or ensemble may be taken alone or in conjunction with private lessons.

-About our Artistic Director:
+About our Directors:

 Make music, make friends, and have FUN while doing it.
 It’s not about hitting the right note or being the best-it’s about enjoying the experience, having fun, and picking up some new skills and friends along the way.